lockedata/rcms/reviews/rcms_review(am).md

 Issues 25,24,23
 ### Comments from evaluator [@tuxette](https://github.com/tuxette)
 - **Odoo** - I haven't seen anything about paper submission in this system...
--**Osem** - I was able to define tracks and event types (almost: length has to be a multiple of at least 5 minutes which can be a problem for lightning talks?) but  I was not able to configure CFP.
+- **Osem** - I was able to define tracks and event types (almost: length has to be a multiple of at least 5 minutes which can be a problem for lightning talks?) but  I was not able to configure CFP.
 I do not have the proper rights it seems (because it worked well on OSEM Demo).
 In conclusion:
 Can define any tracks / categories required